more-data-please/Uber-Eats-Analysis/README.md

 This project analyzes one year of Uber Eats transaction data to identify spending trends, <br>
 ordering behavior, restaurant preferences, and key cost drivers.
 The analysis was conducted to <br>
-demonstrate data reporting,visualization, and insight communication skills using real-world data.
+demonstrate data reporting, visualization, and insight communication skills using real-world data.

 <br>

 ------------ OBJECTIVE ------------

-The primary objective of this project was to transform raw transaction data into a clear, decision-ready report that highlights behavioral patterns and cost optimization opportunities.
+The primary objective of this project was to transform raw transaction data into <br>
+a clear, decision-ready report that highlights behavioral patterns and cost optimization opportunities.

 <br>